Silver25/creative-spark/README.md

 ### Media

-- The main header image used for the dev page taken from [Freepik](https://www.freepik.com/free-photo/many-colorful-beads-plier-wooden-desk_4635908.htm)
+- The main header image used for the dev page taken from [Photo by form PxHere](https://pxhere.com/en/photo/720719)
 - Product images under copyright of my wife

 ### Tools